gear-foundation/gear-wiki/docs/examples/crowdsale.md

 ## Introduction

-A public offering to invest in a brand-new cryptocurrency or other digital asset is known as a cryptocurrency Crowdsale.
+A public offering to invest in a brand-new cryptocurrency or other digital asset is known as a cryptocurrency crowdsale.
 A crowdsale can be used by new projects to raise money for development and other purposes.
-It is a time-limited campaign where investors can exchange their cryptocurrencies defined in the campaign to newly proposed tokens.
-The new tokens are promoted as future functional units after the crowdsale's funding goal is met and the project launches.
+It is a time-limited campaign during which investors can exchange their cryptocurrencies, as defined in the campaign, for newly proposed tokens.
+These new tokens are promoted as future functional units once the crowdsale's funding goal is met, and the project launches.

-An example of a crowdsale smart-contract implementation described in this article is one of many other decentralized applications that can be implemented and launched on Gear.
-This article explains the programming interface, data structure, basic functions and explains their purpose.
-It can be used as is or modified to suit your own scenarios.
-Anyone can easily create their own crowdsale application and run it on the Gear Network.
+The example of a crowdsale smart contract implementation described in this article is just one of many decentralized applications that can be implemented and launched on Gear.
+This article explains the programming interface, data structure, basic functions, and their purposes.
+You can use it as-is or modify it to suit your own scenarios.
+Anyone can easily create their own crowdsale application and run it on a Gear-powered network.

-Initial funds with which a token is purchased are determined by the Gear fungible tokens contract - [gFT](https://wiki.gear-tech.io/examples/gft-20).
+The initial funds used to purchase a token are determined by the Gear fungible tokens contract - [gFT](gft-20).
 The contract's source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/crowdsale).

 ## Interface
 ### Source files
 1. `messages.rs` - contains function of the fungible token contract.
-Crowdsale contract interacts with fungible token contract through transfer_tokens function:
+Crowdsale contract interacts with the fungible token contract through `transfer_tokens` function:
 ```rust
 pub async fn transfer_tokens(
     transaction_id: u64, // - associated transaction id